We are several weeks into the school year and some Connecticut school districts have sent students back home due to cases of COVID-19.

 "This decision was not made lightly, and was the result of careful and thorough contact tracing completed by the Trumbull Nursing Department.
 We are very grateful for their help and support," Bryan Rickert, principal of Hillcrest Middle School wrote in a letter to families.

-On Wednesday, Oct.
-14 Waterbury announced two staff members tested positive for COVID-19, one at Carrington Elementary School and one at Driggs Elementary School.
-The specific classrooms will move to remote learning through Oct.
-22 and Oct.
-23, respectively.
+On Wednesday Waterbury announced two staff members have tested positive for COVID-19, one at Carrington Elementary School and one at Driggs Elementary School.
+The specific classrooms will move to remote learning through October 22 and October 23, respectively.

-Tinker Elementary School, West Side Middle School, and Waterbury Arts Magnet School each had one new in-person COVID-19 case, the school district said.
+Tinker Elementary School, West Side Middle School, and Waterbury Arts Magnet School each have one new in-person COVID-19 case, the school district said.

-At West Side Middle School and Waterbury Arts Magnet School, impacted classes transitioned to distance learning through Oct.
+At West Side Middle School and Waterbury Arts Magnet School, impacted classes will transition to distance learning through Oct.
 22, school officials said.

-A member of the Kingsbury Elementary School community tested positive and impacted class transitioned to distance learning through Wednesday, Oct.
+A member of the Kingsbury Elementary School community tested positive and impacted class will transition to distance learning through Wednesday, Oct.
 21. The school remains open.